 Emotionally honest and utterly enthralling, First Comes Love is a story about family, friendship, and the courage to follow your own heart—wherever that may lead. (via Goodreads)

-I received a digital ARC of this from Netgalley and Ballentine Books in exchange for an honest review of it,.
+I received a digital ARC of First Comes Love from Netgalley and Ballentine Books in exchange for an honest review of it,.

 Emily Giffin is a New York Times Best Selling Author who usually writes about hard romantic topics in a sensitive way.
 I enjoyed Something Borrowed and Something Blue, so when I saw this on Netgalley, I knew that I had to request First Comes Love.
 I didn’t love it as much as I loved the previous two, partially because I didn’t really like the sisters that were our main characters.